hipe/tmx/doc/issues/137-workflow-patterns.md

 • backup your branch

-• if your golden plow chain in N+1 commits long, for each commit from HEAD to HEAD~N (that is, all of your commits in the chain), make a patch that has only your universe changes. (this step is itself a bit involved, but is left as an exercize to the reader).
+• if your golden plow chain is N+1 commits long, for each commit from HEAD to HEAD~N (that is, all of your commits in the chain), make a patch that has only your universe changes. (this step is itself a bit involved, but is left as an exercize to the reader).